UH4X/EncryptedMessages/README.md

 Pro tip: You need python (Tested only on: 3.12.8) for this to work✌️

+Edit on: 15th December 2024
 Also I know that when this program, file or release is downloaded, it'll say that it's a virus, but it's really not.
 The reason it says it's a virus is because of the "import os" library where I have used "os.system('cls')" to clear the screen and make everything look nicer.
 But that apparently gets flagged which I didn't know.
 I asked ChatGPT why and it's telling me to use subprocess, so I'll take a look at that later.

+Edit on: 16th December 2024
+If your file still flags in v1.2 then I really don't know why or how to fix it.
+It's a false positive, Here is a TotalVirus Scanning: https://www.virustotal.com/gui/file/7cc04074581b4fb6d7de017eef68f3363640ad0423dbfa46cd8b1b3ea39702d1

+If you still don't want to take the "risk" of potential virus, then it's fully understood.
+You may have a continued good day;)